stargatedaw/stargate/docs/troubleshooting/macos_install.md

 If you would like to install Stargate DAW for MacOS to a flash drive, or you just want to store your projects and configurations next to the app bundle, simply place the app bundle in the desired folder, and create a file called `_stargate_home` next to it.
-Note that the MacOS app bundles can be installed alongside a Windows portable install (at the time of this writing, there is no universal portable Linux install yet).
+Note that the MacOS app bundle can be installed alongside a Windows portable install and a Linux AppImage to create a (nearly) universal DAW flash drive.